ZTG Web Element

 return ( <form onSubmit={handleSubmit}> <SecretField placeholder="Enter API key" /> <button type="submit">Save</button> </form> );}Backend Setup

 Before the frontend can tokenize, your backend creates a session token.
 Session tokens are short-lived (5 minutes) and scoped to a specific customer.
-A single session token can be used for multiple tokenize() calls — useful for multi-key onboarding flows.
+The SDK calls your session endpoint with security keys, which your backend forwards to the http-proxy to bind the session to the originating browser.

 POST /ztg/tokenize-sessionContent-Type: application/json